Manawa in Waupaca County, Wisconsin — The American Midwest (Great Lakes)

 Master Sergeant Melvin O. Handrich's bravery, courage and self-sacrifice reflect glory upon himself and the heroic tradition of the military service.

-Marker series.
-This marker is included in the Medal of Honor Recipients, and the Wisconsin Historical Society marker series.
+Topics and series.
+This historical marker is listed in this topic list: War, Korean.
+In addition, it is included in the Medal of Honor Recipients, and the Wisconsin Historical Society series lists.
+A significant historical month for this entry is January 1898.

 Location.
 44° 27.716′ N, 88° 55.239′ W. Marker is in Manawa, Wisconsin, in Waupaca County.
 Marker is on Depot Street (State Highway 22/110) south of South Bridge Street (County Highway B), on the right when traveling north.
+Marker is in Triangle Park.
 Touch for map.
-Marker is in Triangle Park.
 Marker is in this post office area: Manawa WI 54949, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Veterans Memorial (approx. 6.7 miles away); a different marker also named Veterans Memorial (approx. 9.6 miles away); New London Fairground (approx. 10.2 miles away); Birthplace of the American Water Spaniel (approx. 10.4 miles away); Birthplace of the Iola Old Car Show (approx. 10.6 miles away); Chief Waupaca (approx. 10.7 miles away); Waupaca County War Memorial (approx. 10.8 miles away); History of Big Falls (approx. 11.9 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Veterans Memorial (approx. 6.7 miles away); a different marker also named Veterans Memorial (approx. 9.6 miles away); Stone Puller (approx. 10.1 miles away); New London Fairground (approx. 10.2 miles away); Birthplace of the American Water Spaniel (approx. 10.4 miles away); Slaughter House Ski Hill (approx. 10˝ miles away); Birthplace of the Iola Old Car Show (approx. 10.6 miles away); Chief Waupaca (approx. 10.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 26, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,112 times since then and 2 times this year.
+This page was last revised on October 8, 2020.
+It was originally submitted on August 26, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,399 times since then and 94 times this year.
 Photos: 1, 2, 3, 4. submitted on August 26, 2008, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.